bandhan-majumder/Boron/README.md

 pnpm install
 ```

-add your Claude-API key and preferred model anme to the .env file by copying
+add your Gemini-API key to the .env file by copying

 ```
-mv apps/web/.env.example .env
+mv apps/boron/.env.example .env
 ```

 then run the app by